Brandon-JP-Lambert/image-captions-and-questions-with-replicate/README.md

 - The required Python libraries are installed.

 If issues persist, refer to the error messages for more information on the problem.

+## Model Information

+The script uses the Salesforce BLIP model, which is a powerful AI model capable of performing tasks such as image captioning and visual question answering.
+The model is accessed via the Replicate API, which provides a convenient way to integrate the model's capabilities into the script.

+You can find more information about the Salesforce BLIP model and the Replicate API on the [Replicate website](https://replicate.com/salesforce/blip/api) and on the [Salesforce Research blog](https://blog.salesforceairesearch.com/blip-2/)²¹.